sho-kawano/sho-kawano.github.io/_pages/1_about.md

 **Grew up in Hawaii.** Hawai'i is a gentle, beautiful place.
 So lucky to have grown up there.

-**Moved to Northern California in 2008.** I went to a Waldorf High School in Sacramento, which is basically an art/hippy school.
+**Moved to Northern California in 2008.** I went to a Waldorf High School in Sacramento, which is artsy/hippy school.
 I love Sacramento.

 **East Bay.** As an undergrad at Berkeley, I was mostly interested in clean energy (more than stats).
 During and after college, I worked for various clean energy companies.

 **A trip of a lifetime.** In 2019, let go from what I thought was my dream job.
 I went on a "fuck it" trip to SE Asia.
 This was a trip of a lifetime.
-I caught a serious case of the travel bug which continues to this day.
+I caught and still have a serious case of the travel bug.
 I met Laura when I came back to Oakland, which is the greatest thing that has ever happened to me.

 **Back in Sacramento.** I moved back right before the pandemic.
 I worked at the State Government which made me believe in the importance of people with technical skills contributing in civil service.